 The Partnership's work is closely related to the World Summit on the Information Society

-makes reference to the Partnership.
+which makes reference to the Partnership.
 Through its Task Group on Measuring the WSIS Targets

 , which analyzes and discusses the achievements made on each one of the ten WSIS targets.
 The report will be based on available data for the 49 indicators identified in the Partnership’s 2011 Measuring the WSIS Targets: a statistical framework